soarn/ctime/README.md

 2. Find the security group with a name similar to `ctime-prod-AddonsStack-1G0AYZOIWXXDO-ctimeclusterDBClusterSecurityGroup-d6DcghtYxsIA`
 3. Add a new Inbound Rule for `MYSQL/Aurora` with the source being your Environment Security Group, which should be similar to `sg-0ae98d3653e530e59 / ctime-prod-EnvironmentSecurityGroup-V4HQsz9vdayN`.

+If you encounter an issue with the CSRF token when attempting to use form fields:
+1. Ensure you have set the `SECRET_KEY` environment variable
+2. When deploying in a production environment, you are **required** to use HTTPS/SSL to access the application.
+This is as easy as connecting your existing domain to the ELB.
+Simply add a new rule for HTTPS/:443 and select a Target ACM of your domain/subdomain.
+If you do not have one created yet in ACM, there will be an option to configure it during the rule creation process.
+After the domain verification completes, you can add it as the target.
+Ensure that HTTP/:80 traffic is redirected to HTTPS/:443 in your ACM as well.

 ### Option 3: Local Development

 To run locally without Docker: